muliahulia/Postscript-Interpreter/README.md

     ```bash
       python psip.py

-#How to Toggle Lexical
+##How to Toggle Lexical
-- Use command:
+- Use the command:
 ```bash
   toggle